5 Hours / 5 CEs

 On Demand | Self-Paced Professional Training

 This on-demand professional training program on Suicide, Risk Assessment, & Treatment Planning via Tele-Mental Health is presented by John Sommers-Flanagan, PhD., Karen Roller, PhD., Kelly Coker, PhD., and Florence Saint-Jean, PhD.
 This badge-earning program can be shared digitally on platforms like LinkedIn or your resume and counts towards a certificate.
-Enroll in this program to earn credit towards the Foundations of Digital Mental Health Certificate and share your new digital credentials with prospective employers and colleagues.
+This program can be completed on its own or as part of the Foundations of Digital Mental Health Certificate.
+Completion grants a digital credential that can be shared on platforms like LinkedIn or added to your resume, allowing you to showcase your skills to prospective employers and colleagues.

 Learning Objectives